MissAllSunday/OharaYouTubeEmbed/readme.txt

 [color=purple][b][size=12pt]Changelog[/size][/b][/color]
 [code]
+1.2.5 - February 18, 2015,
+- Added support for imgur gifv format
+- Move the css and js calls to integrate_load_theme hook.

 1.2.4 - August 2, 2015,
 - Added responsiveness to videos.
 This will only work on responsive themes.
 - Fixed an issue when two or more instances of the same video where posted, none of them would be played.